Dennis Elsas: Career

-At the same time, the rock radio landscape was changing as FM radio was prohibited from duplicating the programming of their AM radio sister stations.
-Stations began seeking more alternative and original content and album-oriented rock emerged as a format that gave album rock a larger platform and the DJs more freedom and influence over what music listeners heard.
-In 1969, Elsas joined WVOX, a suburban FM radio station in New Rochelle, New York, where he broadcast a show called "Something Else Again" for the next two years.

-WNEW-FM years and John Lennon interview

 On July 11, 1971, Elsas launched what would become a 25-plus year career at WNEW-FM in New York City.
+Elsas was hired at WNEW-FM by the station's program director, Scott Muni, one of the legendary DJs he had grown up listening to.
+He quickly ascended to the position of Music Director, and received the rock ‘n’ roll music industry education of a lifetime.
+The station was emerging as one of the premiere rock radio stations and Elsas was integral to creating its sound.
 During this time he was the station's music director in addition to hosting nighttime, mid-day and weekend shows.
-On-air interviews included Elton John, Pete Townshend, Paul McCartney, and John Lennon.
+He was also meeting and interviewing a stream of his rock ‘n’ roll heroes, including Elton John, Pete Townshend, Paul McCartney, and John Lennon.
 While at WNEW-FM, he became an important voice in the progressive rock FM movement.
 Elsas left WNEW in 1998.

+From 1979 to 1981 Elsas was the announcer for the Robert Klein Radio Show.

+In 1984-85 he was the rock correspondent for the nationally syndicated TV show PM Magazine interviewing Little Richard, Jerry Garcia, Roger Daltrey, and more.

+Additional syndicated radio shows in the 1980s included Rock Today, Rock ‘n Roll Never Forgets, Billboard Entertainment News and assorted Westwood One specials.

+John Lennon interview

-Elsas interviewed Lennon on September 28, 1974.
-The two-hour interview holds a special place among Beatles fans and scholars.
+On September 28, 1974, Elsas interviewed John Lennon in a two-hour interview, which holds a special place among Beatles fans and scholars.
 Highlights from the interview have been featured in numerous Beatles documentaries and books, including in the permanent collection of the Museum of Television and Radio.
-Excerpts of the interview were used in the Beatles Anthology, the PBS film LennoNYC and Ron Howard's documentary The Beatles: Eight Days a Week - The Touring Years.
+Excerpts of the interview were used in the Beatles Anthology, the PBS film LennoNYC, and Ron Howard's documentary The Beatles: Eight Days a Week - The Touring Years.